 PERSONAL FINANCE: Aashish Shah, MD19 again this year has teamed up with the AMS Office of Financial Aid to present cash management tips for your semester refunds and simple principles of "value your dollar" and "avoid impulse spending."
-His first 2016-2017 presentation will be during the MD20 Orientation.
+His first 2016-2017 presentation was during the MD20 Orientation.
 His first financial publication, Ten Simple Finance Lessons for the Medical Student and Young Physician, is available in pdf form on this site.
 It is relevant and worthwhile to read!

 AT THE MEDICAL SCHOOL: The AMS Office of Financial Aid welcomes individualized financial counseling sessions before, during, and after your medical school years.
 We are available weekdays from 8:30am - 5:00pm, so please schedule an appointment at your convenience by emailing us at email@example.com or give us a call at 401-863-1142.
 We provide easily accessible, individual financial guidance, and encourages medical students to join us for:

 First Year One-on-One Meetings: During your first months as a medical student and financial aid recipient, you will be invited to meet individually with the Director or Assistant Director to review disbursement and budgeting strategies.
 This mandatory meeting gives us a chance to understand your financial goals and needs.
 Feel free to bring questions and a projected budget!

 Fourth Year Loan Repayment Sessions: As medical school winds down and graduation approaches, the Office of Financial Aid welcomes your questions and offers support with loan repayment.
 Scheduling an individual meeting to discuss loan repayment options, public service loan forgiveness, and loan deferment is highly recommended.
 A loan repayment schedule will be created and reviewed during the session.
 Review loan repayment programs available during both residency and in practice.